jerseycheese/BootHillGM/Docs/OpenBugs.md

   - Actual Behavior: Player actions blend in with the rest of the narrative text
   - Status: Open
   - Priority: Medium

-[BUG-029] Game State Not Persisting Across Pages
-  - Description: Character Sheet page shows "No character found" message despite having an active character in the game session.
-  - Steps to Reproduce:
-    1. Generate a character and start a game session
-    2. Navigate to the Character Sheet page
-  - Expected Behavior: Character Sheet should display the current character's information
-  - Actual Behavior: Page shows "No character found" message
-  - Root Cause: Likely issue with state persistence between pages
-  - Status: Open
-  - Priority: High

 [BUG-032] Combat System UI Polish Needed
   - Description: While the combat system has been refactored for better maintainability, some UI improvements could enhance user experience